“Can I talk to you for a few minutes?”

 Yi rinsed out all the plates and bowls and Alex placed them skillfully into the dishwasher.
 Alex then saved all the leftovers into fridge and cleaned the 2 heavy cast iron pans.
 Yi cleaned the mixer bowls and all the cups.
 The small sauce pot took a little effort as the sauce was creamy and thick.
 Finally everything was back to where they used to be.
 The Christmas dinner was finished.

 “I am not used to it.
 I cook and I clean.”
-Mom paused for a few seconds.
+Mom paused.

 “Thank you.”
 Her eyes were glittering.